 One way to simplify your invoicing tasks and not feel like you are overwhelmed by a giant responsibility is to invoice immediately.
 You do a consulting service or sell a product and bam: You send the invoice.
 Now.
 Today.
 What a concept!

-When we get unsavory work done immediately, it doesn't fester in our minds and grow out of proportion.
+When you get unsavory work done immediately, it doesn't fester in your mind and grow out of proportion.
 Small jobs that are manageable actually get done.
 You can do it!
 Do not pass go, do not collect $200, do not leave this office until you have sent that invoice.

 Women have made such great inroads into the business world.
 Don't let something simple like invoicing trip you up.
 By following these steps, you'll be on the road to greater revenue and profitability and perhaps a vacation in the south of France in those great new designer shoes.